lamalab-org/MatText/docs/benchmarking.md

 To override the existing default configuration, use `++`, for e.g., `++model.pretrain.training_arguments.per_device_train_batch_size=32`.
 Refer to the [docs](https://lamalab-org.github.io/MatText/) for more examples and advanced ways to use the configs with config groups.

->Define the number of folds for n-fold cross validation in the config or through cli.
-For Matbench benchmarks however number of folds  should be 5.
-Default value for all experiments are set to 5.
+>Define the number of folds for k-fold cross-validation in the config or through the CLI.
+For Matbench benchmarks, however, the number of folds should be 5.
+The default value for all experiments is set to 5.

 ## Using data